10 Conspiracy Theories That Sounded Crazy…Until They Turned Out to Be True

 4. Big Tobacco Hid That Cigarettes Cause Cancer

 For decades, tobacco companies claimed smoking wasn’t harmful.
 In the 1950s and 60s, they even had doctors in ads recommending cigarettes.
+No clue if those doctors lost their license for that later on, but I feel like they should’ve.
+Or at least paid some heavy fine.

 Instead of coming clean, they doubled down on marketing, and launched campaigns to confuse the science.

-The truth came out in the 90s thanks to whistleblowers and lawsuits.
-But the fact that they kept it secret while millions got sick and even died?
+The truth came out in the 90s thanks to whistleblowers and lawsuits, but the fact that they kept it secret while millions got sick and even died?
 That’s the conspiracy.

 5. The U.S. Really Did Have a Plan to Fake a War as an Excuse